Skip to main content

 View the Steam Flatpak Github Wiki for a short list of workarounds that may need to be done in comparison to other package formats.

-To switch to Bazzite from Aurora , use:
+Switch to Bazzite from Aurora

 Recommendations